 19.9.2159 – 03:41 Universal Time.

-The hum of electronic equipment began to fill the air, and Scott stared to clean the dust and dirt from one of the keyboards that was inlaid within the desk.
+The hum of electronic equipment began to fill the air, Scott started to clean the dust and dirt from one of the keyboards that were inlaid within the desk.
 ‘Fantastic.
 It shouldn’t take me long to finish off the calculations now, another few hours and...’ his voice trailed off as he started inputting the data from his paper to the computer.
-Chrissie cleaned off another keyboard and typed in a few commands ‘We still need the core online to attempt an incursion Scott, and I don’t think I can get it working alone’.
+Chrissie cleaned off another keyboard and typed in a few commands ‘We still need the core online to attempt an incursion, and I don’t think I can get it working alone’.
 Scott stopped working for a moment, then he turned on his chair and smiled at Chrissie.
 She had always loved it when he smiled, except when it was this particular kind of smile 'So what genius solution have you just come up with? and how many new scars is it going to cost me?' asked Chrissie.
 Scott laughed and said 'Only two or three'

 As it turned out, for once she would not need to carry out the idea all by herself.
 She would only have to do part of it, though that was still going to require a lot of work.
 No sooner had Scott finished explaining what she needed to do than she strode out of the room.

 The conversation continued in this manner for another minute or so until Kelley asked ‘Anyway, what do I owe the pleasure of the call.
 If its to ask me to come back to The Institute, you know I can’t travel.
-House Arrest isn’t as much fun as I thought it would be’.
+House arrest isn’t as much fun as I thought it would be’.
 Scott laughed and looked sombre ‘I am sorry that you have been treated so unfairly.
 And I really wish you could have joined us.
-However that doesn’t mean you can’t help.
+However, that doesn’t mean you can’t help.
 I take it the holo-projectors in your home still work’ Kelley nodded a yes ‘Then turn them on and give me access, you have work to do’.
-The screen turned black and then a perfectly life like Kelley appeared from thin air before Scott and Chrissie.
+The screen turned black and then a perfect facsimile of Kelley appeared from thin air before Scott and Chrissie.
 Kelley looked around the room ‘I take it you can see me?’
-Scott gave an affirmative bow of the head ‘good, lead the way Chrissie’.
+Scott gave an affirmative bow of the head ‘good, lead the way, Chrissie’.

-Scott returned to his work, he had been negotiating with the badly damaged computer systems that he had once spent months designing to be a perfectly structured and glitch free example of programming and engineering.
+Scott returned to his work, he had been negotiating with the badly damaged computer systems he helped design to be a perfectly structured and glitch free example of programming and engineering.
 However, after so many years of inactivity in the badly damaged Institute, hard drives and circuits had degraded and many of the systems would not function at all.
-He had expected there to be some damage, but he had not imagined it would be so bad.
-He simply did not have time to track down the many pathways and system files that were blocking his progress.
+He had expected some damage, but he had not imagined it would be so bad.
+He simply did not have time to bypass the many programs and system files that were blocking his progress.
 If only he could get Kes, his holographic assistant, online then she would be able to reroute the systems in minutes.
 He decided that this would be the best course of action and changed tack immediately.

-Some thirty minutes had passed when Scott finally managed to find a clear route to the sub-system that controlled Kes’ activation protocols, it had taken less time than Scott anticipated to re-route the circuits and this was due in no small part to the fact that Kes herself had helped design the system.
-So long as more than three percent of the circuits were in tact it was always possible to link any two systems.
+Some thirty minutes had passed when Scott finally managed to find a clear route to the sub-system that controlled Kes’ activation protocols, it had taken less time than Scott anticipated to re-route the circuits and this was due in no small part to the fact that Kes herself had designed much of the system.
+So long as more than three per cent of the circuits were intact it was always possible to link any two systems.
 When Scott found the algorithm’s that controlled Kes’ start-up routines, he activated her with a swift keystroke.

 Chrissie turned on the spot and found Kes standing there, beautiful and graceful as ever ‘I should have guessed Scott wouldn’t risk losing you in an emergency, or just in case he ever got lonely’.
-Kes smiled ‘What ever do you mean Chrissie?’ she said.‘How are the repairs coming?’ asked Chrissie.
-The hologram took a few steps to a nearby console and entered a few commands ‘All systems should be operational once the core comes online.
+Kes smiled ‘Whatever do you mean Chrissie?’ she said.‘How are the repairs coming?’ asked Chrissie.
+Kes took a few steps to a nearby console and entered some commands ‘All systems should be operational once the core comes online.
 However, Kelley is having trouble with the stabilizing field.
 Something about a neutrino leak preventing the field initializing’.